frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/using-erpnext/restore-deleted-docs.md

 > Note: If the document was deleted after getting ** canceled**, it would be restored with a new name.

-> If File Document is `restored`, the `file` on the `file system` is also restored.
+> If a File Document is restored, the file on the file system is also restored.

-> Further, Only those Users having System Manager Role assigned to them can restore deleted documents.
+> Further, only those Users having System Manager Role assigned to them can restore deleted documents.

 {next}